 Badass Grandpa: The symbiote is dangerous even without its hosts, has lived a very long time, and it is also a "grandfather", having grandchildren called Toxin and Scorn.

 Blank White Eyes: The symbiote has large white eyes originally in the shape of Spider-Man's lenses, though after bonding to Eddie Brock they became distorted.
-When bonded to him, Mac Gargan's own eyes were visible, although tinted green with Hellish Pupils; and when under control Venom IV's eyes are black lenses rimmed with white.
+When bonded to him, Mac Gargan's own eyes were visible within the symbiote's, although tinted green with Hellish Pupils; and when under control Venom IV's eyes are black lenses rimmed with white.

 Blatant Lies: Reassures Flash Thompson it prefers him to Eddie Brock... immediately before abandoning him to rebond with Eddie, proclaiming "Home, sweet symbiosis!"
 Flash had to plead with it and remind it that Eddie would constantly fight it for it to return to him.